LogtalkDotOrg/logtalk3/manuals/sources/userman/documenting.rst

 Processing and viewing documenting files
 ----------------------------------------

-The ``lgtdoc`` tool generates a XML documenting file per entity.
+The ``lgtdoc`` tool generates an XML documenting file per entity.
 It can also generate directory, entity, and predicate indexes when documenting libraries and directories.
 For example, assuming the default filename extensions, a ``trace`` object and a ``sort(_)`` parametric object will result in ``trace_0.xml`` and ``sort_1.xml`` XML files.

-Each entity XML file contains references to two other files, a XML specification file and a XSL style-sheet file.
-The XML specification file can be either a DTD file (``logtalk_entity.dtd``) or a XML Scheme file (``logtalk_entity.xsd``).
+Each entity XML file contains references to two other files, an XML specification file and a XSL style-sheet file.
+The XML specification file can be either a DTD file (``logtalk_entity.dtd``) or an XML Scheme file (``logtalk_entity.xsd``).
 The
 `XSL <http://www.w3.org/Style/XSL/>`__ style-sheet file is responsible for converting the XML files to some desired format such as HTML or PDF.
-The default names for the XML specification file and the XSL style-sheet file are defined by the ``lgtdoc`` tool but can be overiden by passing a list of options to the tool predicates.
+The default names for the XML specification file and the XSL style-sheet file are defined by the ``lgtdoc`` tool but can be overridden by passing a list of options to the tool predicates.
 The ``lgtdoc/xml`` sub-directory in the Logtalk installation directory contains the XML specification files described above, along with several sample XSL style-sheet files